 Ocu-Dex Side Effects

-Note: This page contains side effects data for the generic drug dexamethasone ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Ocu-Dex.
+Note: This document contains side effect information about dexamethasone ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Ocu-Dex.

 For the Consumer

-As well as its needed effects, dexamethasone ophthalmic (the active ingredient contained in Ocu-Dex) may cause unwanted side effects that require medical attention.
+Along with its needed effects, dexamethasone ophthalmic (the active ingredient contained in Ocu-Dex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bloody eye